atlassian/react-beautiful-dnd/README.md

 #### Native scrolling support

-If we detect a `touchmove` before the long press timer expires we cancel the pending drag and allow the user to scroll the list normally.
+If we detect a `touchmove` before the long press timer expires we cancel the pending drag and allow the user to scroll normally.

 #### Force press support